 Manual operations: Browsers support two principal manual operations, zooming and panning.
-If zooming is supported, there are many interaction techniques for designers to choose from.
-The zoom location can be specified by the cursor location or by the drawing of the field-of-view on the overview.
-A fixed size rectangle is used for a fixed zooming factor.
-Variable zooming is accomplished by letting the user define the size of the rectangle.
+If zooming is needed the zoom location can be specified by the cursor location or by the drawing of the field-of-view on the overview.
+A fixed size rectangle is used for a fixed zooming factor or a user controlled rectangle for variable zooming.
 The new detail view can be placed either by the user or by the system.
 Zooming out can be implicit by undo or explicit by step or by zoom factor specification.
 The designer has to find the appropriate compromise between the danger of complexity and the advantages of flexibility.
 Browsers intended for public access or occasional users will benefit from simple designs (e.g. zoom at cursor locator and fixed zooming factor) while expert users will demand more control over the browsing.
-Implementing all possibilities in a system is likely to be unrealistic and the knowledge of the tasks to be accomplished becomes important.
-For example if size is important or if measurements are to be done on the image, the zooming factor is more likely to be specified by its value (e.g. 200%) than by drawing of the field-of-view and of the destination window.
+Implementing all possibilities in a system is likely to be unrealistic and designers should carefully study the tasks to be accomplished.
+For example if size is important or if measurements are to be done on the image, specifying the zooming factor by its value (e.g. 200%) is more important than giving control of the field-of-view.

 We observed four different panning implementations.
 The most common is vertical and horizontal scroll bars.
 Another way is with a "sticky hand" which grabs the picture when the mouse button is pressed (first used in MacPaint).
 The picture then follows the cursor until the mouse button is released.
 The "sticky hand" metaphor is only appropriate when a real time update of the image is possible.
 Arrow keys are another method used for panning.
 Finally when an overview is present, panning of the detail view can be accomplished by moving the field-of-view indicator in the overview.
 Panning and zoom can be readjusted simultaneously by redrawing the field-of-view or adjusting its size, placement and even aspect ratio.
-A general panning should always be available.
-In some rare cases panning might have to be disabled to avoid confusion between similar parts of an image (e.g. when zoomed on one vertebrae of a spine X-ray, panning to others vertebrae may bring confusion as to which vertebrae is currently on the screen.
-The overview would help but it might be appropriate to require zooming out to the whole spine first before pointing at a new vertebrae.
-(It could be argued that in such cases zooming itself should be avoided, and that large screens are the only good solution!)
+Some general panning should always be available.
+In some rare cases detail view panning might have to be disabled to avoid confusion between similar parts of an image (e.g. when looking closely at a single vertebrae of a spine X-ray, panning to others vertebrae may bring confusion as to which vertebrae is currently on the screen.
+It might be more appropriate to only allow panning by moving the field of view.)

-Automation: If browsing involves specifying zooming parameters, manipulating scroll bars, managing windows size and placement etc. it becomes more and more difficult for users to concentrate on their task.
-Automating some aspects of the browsing can lighten the burden on users.
-Possible automations include saving points for rapid return, automatic navigation, automatic window management, and text or feature search.
+Automation : If browsing involves too many actions it becomes difficult for users to concentrate on their task.
+Possible beneficial automations include: saving points for rapid return, automatic navigation, automatic window management, and text or feature search.